orthecreedence/wookie-doc/views/docs/routes.md

 clients will only give you a finite amount of time (a second or two) to send the `100 Continue` header before they will just start dumping the body on you.

+Note that `:suppress-100` can also be used in a very specific case: to delay chunking of the body until a chunked router can be set up.
+For instance, it makes sense to do database authentication in your `:pre-route` [hook](/docs/hooks#pre-route).
+However, if your hook returns a future that finishes when the auth is checked, it's possible that the client has started sending body chunks *before your chunked router is hooked in to listen to the chunks*.
+In this case, `:suppress-100` can be used to delay the client until the hook finalizes, and then you would call [send-100-continue](/docs/request-handling#send-100-continue) once the router has called [with-chunking](/docs/request-handling#with-chunking).

 `:replace` tells the routing system that this route should replace the first route with the same method/resource in the routing table.